-△ CAUTION: System Recovery deletes all data and programs you created or installed.
-Back up any important data to a removable disc.
+CAUTION: System Recovery deletes all data and programs you created or installed.
+Back up any important data to a removable disc or USB flash drive.

 If the computer is working and Windows 7 is responding, use these steps to perform a System Recovery.